PhilGrunewald/Behave2016/manuscript.md

 ### Interview survey of householders
-@Janda11 and @Huebner15 and [19] argue that energy consumption of homes is poorly represented by their physical characteristics alone.
+@Janda11 and @Huebner15 and @Fell12] argue that energy consumption of homes is poorly represented by their physical characteristics alone.
 65% of the variation in energy use is not attributable to appliances or building properties.

 Interviews of the householders themselves can provide not only insights into ownership of equipment (without the need for a physical inspection), but also help to understand usage patterns and motivation for use.

-Relevant UK examples include the annual Survey of English Housing (N=15,000), published annually as Housing in England reports 1993-93 [XXX should this read 83?] to 2007-08 inclusive [14].
-Prior to 2008, The ONS interviewed householders for the English Household Conditions Survey (EHCS) [15].
+Relevant UK examples include the annual Survey of English Housing (N=15,000), published annually as Housing in England reports 1993-93 [XXX should this read 83?] to 2007-08 inclusive [@DCLG16a].
+Prior to 2008, The ONS interviewed householders for the English Household Conditions Survey (EHCS) [@DCLG16].

 ### Diaries and time-use surveys
 Greater detail of household activities can be obtained with time-use diaries and targeted diaries focussing on equipment usage, such as routines and frequency of washing machine use.
 [XXX cite data?]

-Within householder surveys, time use diaries can be included.
-These provide a rich insight into what people are actually doing (activity).
-[XXX TUS bit here]
+Time use diaries present a special case of survey and provide a rich insight into what people are actually doing (activity).
+These collect self reported activity diaries from thousands of participants revealing timing and durations. [@Gershuny03]

+These data are collected longitudinally around every decade in many European countries using harmonised time use codes.
+These allow comparisons between regions and trends over time \footnote{Some caution should be exercised when making such comparisons.
+Inconsistencies in the meaning of activities across time and cultures, and changes in methodology may limit their comparability.
+See @Anderson16 }

 Understanding _why_ consumers are acting in particular ways is attempted to be illuminated with semi-structured interviews and focus groups, typically with significantly smaller sample sizes.
 [XXX cite data]

-### Product registration and sales
-[moved up]

 ### Metering of homes and end-uses
 None of the above methods explicitly capture how much and when appliances are in use.
 Smart meters and appliance level monitors are becoming ubiquitous, such that recent studies began to collect household and appliance consumption with increasingly high temporal resolution.
 Notable examples include: [XXX Kevin: are these appliance or household level studies?]

-- BRANZ Household Energy End-Use Project (HEEP) metered 400 homes in New Zealand (1997 - 2007) [16]
+- BRANZ Household Energy End-Use Project (HEEP) metered 400 homes in New Zealand (1997 - 2007) [@Isaac09]
-- STEM metered 300-400 homes in Sweden (2007-08) [17]
+- STEM metered 300-400 homes in Sweden (2007-08) [@Zimmermann09]
-- REMODECE covered over 100 homes in 12 European countries.
-[18]
+- REMODECE covered over 100 homes in 12 European countries. [@Almeida11]
 - HES captured appliances in 250 homes in the UK [@HES13]

 Smart meter data does not by itself reveal either the appliances in use, nor the activities this consumption supported.
 With sufficiently high temporal resolution, some appliances can be disaggregated from other loads. @Wilson15 developed approaches to infer activities from smart meter data.